Mark is Senior Advisor to Halloran Philanthropies investing

 entrepreneur in San Francisco.
 He continues to live in Oaxaca with his two sons Weston & Sky.

-Dr. Kirk Bergstrom, founder and president of WorldLink, has led the organization’s media, education, and civic engagement programs for more than 20 years.
+Dr. Kirk Bergstrom is the Vice Chair of BFI's Board.
+As founder and president of WorldLink, he has led the organization’s media, education, and civic engagement programs for more than 20 years.
 As a media designer, Kirk has developed and produced award-winning public television, interactive multimedia, museum exhibits, and educational curricula.
 He directed the PBS special Nourish: Food + Community, which explores the possibilities of a sustainable food system, and a companion PBS program Power Shift: Energy + Sustainability.
 He also directed and produced Spaceship Earth: Our Global Environment, winner of two national Emmy Awards.
 Kirk is the senior designer of Interactive Earth: Tools for Earth System Science, an innovative geospatial software program for schools and science centers.
 He has spoken widely on the topic of Education for a Green Economy, including presentations at the White House, National Science Foundation, and NOAA.

 Jim Fournier is Chairman & President of Planetwork NGO, Inc, a San Francisco based network using information technology to address the pressing issues of our time – ecological, social & economic justice, and true democracy.
 In 2000, Planetwork convened the first international conference on global ecology and information technology, and has continued to host major conferences and gatherings since then.
 Long before anyone had ever heard of social media, Planetwork convened the early conversation around creating an online social network to empower individuals and civil society, and published the ASN White Paper in 2003.